Widespread Extended [CII] Emission in High-Redshift Galaxies: Insights from the FIRE-2 Cosmological Zoom-in Simulations: Simulation Results: Evolution of Extended [ C 2 ] Emission

-Results of normalized [\ion{C}{2}] 1D profiles are shown in the top row of Figure~\ref{fig:cii_sfh}, which exhibits the time variation (as indicated by the color code of individual profiles) of [\ion{C}{2}] halos.
-In particular, the {\tt z5m12e} [\ion{C}{2}] profiles at $z \sim 5.3-5.4$ drop more rapidly than other profiles on the CGM scales ($0.3 R_{\rm vir}$ or $\sim 10\,$kpc), indicating that the [\ion{C}{2}] emission at $z \sim 5.3-5.4$ is more concentrated, which confirms the information illustrated in Figure~\ref{fig:example_cii_halo}.
-This variation suggests that not all the [\ion{C}{2}] profiles can be regarded as the extended [\ion{C}{2}] halo, and a key aspect of extended [\ion{C}{2}] halos is that the [\ion{C}{2}] surface brightness $\Sigma_{\rm [CII]}$ is sufficiently bright on CGM scales.
+Results of normalized [\ion{C}{2}] 1D profiles are shown in the top row of Figure~\ref{fig:cii_sfh}.
+The time variations are illustrated by the color coding of individual [\ion{C}{2}] profiles.
+In particular, the {\tt z5m12e} [\ion{C}{2}] profiles at $z \sim 5.3$--$5.4$ drop more rapidly than other profiles on the inner CGM scales ($0.3 R_{\rm vir}$ or $\sim 10\,$kpc), indicating that the [\ion{C}{2}] emission at $z \sim 5.3$--$5.4$ is more concentrated, which confirms the information illustrated in Figure~\ref{fig:example_cii_halo}.
+This variation suggests that not all [\ion{C}{2}] profiles can be regarded as extended [\ion{C}{2}] halos, and a key aspect of extended [\ion{C}{2}] halos is that the [\ion{C}{2}] surface brightness $\Sigma_{\rm [CII]}$ ought to be sufficiently bright on inner CGM scales.
 Therefore, we require $\Sigma_{\rm [CII]}(10\,{\rm kpc}) \geq 0.05 \, \Sigma_{\rm [CII]}({\rm peak})$, as indicated by dashed lines in Figure~\ref{fig:cii_sfh} (top row).

-Based on 1D radial profiles of $\Sigma_{\rm [CII]}$ and $\Sigma_{\rm UV}$, we derive the radius enclosing 90\% of the total [\ion{C}{2}] emission ($R_{\rm 90,[CII]}$) and UV continuum ($R_{\rm 90,UV}$) as a parameter to quantify the extent of [\ion{C}{2}] emission and UV continuum.
-We further define a parameter $\Delta R_{90} \equiv R_{90,\mathrm{[CII]}} - R_{90,\mathrm{UV}}$ that quantifies the relative extent of [\ion{C}{2}] emission compared to UV continuum.
-In this analysis, $\Delta R_{90} > 0$ indicates that [\ion{C}{2}] emission is more extended than UV continuum (as shown in dashed lines in the bottom row of Figure~\ref{fig:cii_sfh}).
+Based on 1D radial profiles of $\Sigma_{\rm [CII]}$ and $\Sigma_{\rm UV}$, we derive the radius enclosing 90\% of the total [\ion{C}{2}] ($R_{\rm 90,[CII]}$) and UV continuum ($R_{\rm 90,UV}$) emission as a parameter to quantify their spatial extent.
+We further define a metric $\Delta R_{90} \equiv R_{90,\mathrm{[CII]}} - R_{90,\mathrm{UV}}$ that quantifies the relative extent of [\ion{C}{2}] emission compared to UV continuum.
+In our analysis, $\Delta R_{90} > 0$ indicates that the [\ion{C}{2}] emission is more extended than UV continuum, as shown by the horizontal dashed lines in the bottom row of Figure~\ref{fig:cii_sfh}.